fbpx

 Dizziness & Hypoglycemia (Low Blood Sugar)

 Dizziness can occur while taking semaglutide.
-This side effect was very rare in people taking the drug in clinical studies.
+This side-effect was very rare in people taking the medication in clinical studies.

-Dizziness can also be a symptom of hypoglycemia (low blood sugar).
+Dizziness can also be a symptom of hypoglycemia (low blood sugar, typically below 70mg/dL).
 If you experience dizziness while taking semaglutide, check your blood sugar to see if it’s low.
-If your blood sugar is low you may need to have a small snack.
+Oftentimes a simple snack like an apple or banana can bring up blood sugar levels and help you recover from dizziness.

-But, headache can be a symptom of hypoglycemia (low blood sugar) or dehydration.
-Try having a small snack and drinking some water and see if the headache resolves.
+Headaches were not reported as a direct side-effect by people taking semaglutide in clinical studies, but headaches can be a symptom of hypoglycemia (low blood sugar) or dehydration.
+Try having a small snack and drinking some water to see if the headache resolves on its own.